meilisearch/documentation/learn/cookbooks/docker.md

   meilisearch --import-snapshot /meili_data/snapshots/data.ms.snapshot
 ```

-You can use snapshots when migrating data between Meilisearch instances using the same release version.
-[Read more about snapshots in our dedicated guide.](/learn/advanced/snapshots.md)
+Use snapshots for backup or when migrating data between two Meilisearch instances of the same version.
+[Read more about snapshots in our guide.](/learn/advanced/snapshots.md)